JamesSkemp/words/content/post/using-xml4ssp-13-rev-1.md

 +++
 title = "Using Xml4Ssp 1.3 Rev 1"
-summary = "Quick guide on how to use Xml4Ssp to generate a gallery for SlideShowPro. [slnet0514:e9cc4dbe-87a8-492d-9806-00dedba6f961]" draft = false comments = true date = "2008-02-24T08:50:00-06:00"
+description = "Quick guide on how to use Xml4Ssp to generate a gallery for SlideShowPro. [slnet0514:e9cc4dbe-87a8-492d-9806-00dedba6f961]" draft = false comments = true date = "2008-02-24T08:50:00-06:00"